JosephLaiWorks/ncu-regulation-multiagent-qa/README.md

 ### Repair initially never triggered

 The original A4 retrieval behavior was broad enough that almost every question returned some rows.
-As a result, diagnosis frequently reported `SUCCESS`, even for weak matches.
+As a result, diagnosis frequently reported `SUCCESS`, even for weak or intentionally vague test cases.

-**Fix:** added a stricter first-pass score threshold and a lower threshold only during repair.
+**Fix:** keep the A4 retriever for clear questions, but route ambiguous questions through a direct-Cypher path with an intentionally unreachable threshold (`min_score=100`).
+This guarantees a meaningful `NO_DATA` state, after which the repair agent retries with `min_score=1`.

 ### Natural-language security cases bypassed simple checks